SmithWillSuffice/ohanga-pai/content/blog/19_europonzi.md

-Such is the EMU arrangement that the more aggressive internal within-euroland net exporters in euro can effectively force another eurozone member into such a severe current account deficit, that the latter runs past the Stability and (non)Growth Pact deficit limit, meaning harsh penalties get imposed, needlessly.
-Should they put the SGP back in place post-COVID, and post-Ukraine.
+Such is the EMU arrangement that the more aggressive internal within-euroland net exporters in euro can effectively force another eurozone member into such a severe current account deficit (in euro), that the latter runs past the Stability and (non)Growth Pact deficit limit, meaning harsh penalties get imposed, needlessly (should they put the SGP back in place post-COVID, and post-Ukraine).
 (Put the "lazy" Greeks out of work because they're not working hard enough.)

 ## The Moral Hazard